Global convergence of a BFGS-type algorithm for nonconvex multiobjective optimization problems: The algorithm and its global convergence

 Hereafter, we assume that $x^k$ is not Pareto critical for all $k\geq 0$.
 Thus, Algorithm~\ref{alg:MBFGS} generates an infinite sequence of iterates.
-The following result establishes that the sequence $\{x^k,d^k\}$ satisfies a Zoutendijk-type condition (see \cite{cgvo}), which will be crucial in our analysis.
-Although we do not present the proof of this result here, it is worth mentioning that the Wolfe condition \eqref{wolfe} plays a fundamental role in its derivation.
+The following result establishes that the sequence $\{x^k,d^k\}$ satisfies a Zoutendijk-type condition, which will be crucial in our analysis.
+Its proof is based on \cite[Proposition~3.3]{cgvo} and will be provided in the Appendix.

 \begin{proposition} Consider the sequence $\{x^k,d^k\}$ generated by Algorithm~\ref{alg:MBFGS}.
 Then,